 Inc.com recently stated that “2017 Will Be The Year of Online Video” — and this form of content production shows no sign of slowing down.
-In fact, a study by Cisco predicted that by 2020, online videos will account for 75% of mobile traffic.
+In fact, a study by Cisco predicted that by 2020, online videos with youtube marketing will account for 75% of mobile traffic.

 Without a doubt, video storytelling provides a powerful marketing tool for realtors and agents to build their brand and capture new leads.